 Fay: There are lots of things that are gonna challenge schools into the future and it’s all going to be culturally based I imagine and economically driven.
 All sorts of reasons are going to effect schooling in the future but just like school be… Child care has been affected right now.
-We have 24 hour child care.
+We have 24-hour child care.
 We have both parents working because they need to.
-Both parents wanting the very best for their children so they’re choosing particular child care centers.
+Both parents wanting the very best for their children so they’re choosing particular child care centres.
 The concept of care has changed dramatically.
 We’re offering more to the children in extension activities, sporting programs, music programs, etcetera, etcetera, because you need to.
 Times are changing, times are changing.

 Mark: You don’t wanna get left behind.